FilipSulich/computer_security_group/policy.md

 ## MAC (Mandatory Access Control)

 ### How it works
 Users have clearance levels, files have classification labels.
 File with no specified classification assumed to be confidential.
-User with no clearence assumed to be public, e.i no information about file or user -> be as secure as possible.
+User with no clearence assumed to be public, i.e. no information about file or user -> be as secure as possible.

 **Rules:**
 - **No read up:** Can't read files above your clearance